ahmaazouzi/cs-topics/networking/multimedia.md

 	- Conversational voice/video over-IP.
 	- Streaming live video/audio.
 - We will look at content distribution networks (CDNs) and they are the backbone of streaming services.
-- We will take a look at popular streaming services such as Netflix and YouTube. and much more.

 ## Multimedia Networking Applications:
 - A multimedia applications is any that involves audio or video.
 In this section we will look at the special characteristics of video and audio that make them different from other types of media, and then we will study the different types of networked multimedia applications.